ash-project/ash/documentation/topics/security/policies.md

 When these fields are referred to in filters, they will be replaced with an expression that evaluates to `nil`.
 To support this behavior, only simple and filter checks are allowed in field policies.

-### Handeling private fields in internal functions
+### Handling private fields in internal functions

 When calling internal functions like `Ash.read!/1`, private fields will by default always be shown.
-Even if field policies applies to the resource.
+Even if field policies apply to the resource.
 You can change the default behaviour by setting the `private_fields` option on field policies.

 ```elixir